DonaldFoss/serialization/README.md

 I've added a simple, non-framed analogue.

 * Stream Framing - I don't care for my stream framing interface.
-  Expect it to change--in fact, feel free to complain in the issue tracker with use cases that can drive a better implementation.
+  Expect it to change--in fact, feel free to complain in the issue tracker with use cases that can drive a better API.
   In the meantime, the following works.

 ```